(Last Updated On: December 9, 2022)

 Add one 29-ounce can of Libby’s® pure pumpkin together with the 4 beaten eggs and blend all together.

-Add the dry spices that are in the smaller bowl with the eggs and the pumpkin in the larger bowl.
+Add the dry spices that are in the small bowl with the eggs and the pumpkin in the large mixing bowl.

 With a spatula or spoon, stir the dry spices together with the beaten eggs and pumpkin.

-Gradually add 2 cans of 2% evaporated milk together with the pumpkin mixture.
+Thoroughly shake the cans of evaporated milk.
+Then, gradually add the 2 cans of 2% evaporated milk together with the pumpkin mixture.

-Stir the evaporated milk together with the pumpkin mixture.
+Stir the evaporated milk together with the pumpkin mixture until it is completely combined.

-Pour the pumpkin mixture into 2 pie shells.
-We used Ready crust Graham pie crust for this recipe.
-You can use any pie shells you like, for example, a pre-made one from the grocery store, or you can make a homemade pie crust from scratch.
+Slowly pour the pumpkin mixture into 2 pie shells.
+We used Ready Crust Graham pie crust for this recipe.
+You can use any pie shells you like, for example, a store-bought pie crust from the grocery store, or you can make a homemade crust from scratch.
+If you make your own crust you will need a pie plate.

-Place both unbaked pies in the oven and bake at 425 degrees for 15 minutes.
+Place both unbaked pies on a baking sheet and then put them in the oven and bake at 425 degrees for 15 minutes.
 After 15 minutes, reduce the temperature of the oven to 350 degrees and bake for an additional 45 minutes.
-After 45 minutes, place both pies in the refrigerator for a couple of hours.
+After 45 minutes, take both pies out of the oven and let them cool down on a cooling wire rack for about 15-20 minutes.
+Do not let them sit at room temperature for any more than 4 hours.
+Finally, place both pies in the refrigerator until you are ready to serve them.

 Libby’s® Pumpkin Pie Recipe for 2 Pies